 Cooperation with an experienced team during the discovery phase will give the client a clear understanding of aligning their business goals with the end-users’ needs, optimal user experience (UX), product development stages, and what results they can expect.
 A team with a solid industry understanding can spot issues and challenges that might be overlooked otherwise, predict possible risks, and suggest ways to address them in a timely manner.

-If the desired solution integrates unique combinations of third-party APIs, software libraries, artificial intelligence (AI) algorithms, Augmented Reality (AR), Virtual Reality (VR), blockchain, smart sensors, or other innovative or complex technology, a team of specialists may provide the necessary consultations, research, and support for innovative software development.
+If the desired solution integrates unique combinations of third-party APIs, software libraries, artificial intelligence (AI) algorithms, Augmented Reality (AR), Virtual Reality (VR), smart sensors, or other innovative or complex technology, a team of specialists may provide the necessary consultations, research, and support for innovative software development.

 Occasionally, entrepreneurs have a brilliant high-level business idea but aren’t sure how to meet the end-users’ needs best.
 The discovery phase allows for the planning of a future product from the user perspective, ensuring user satisfaction, retention, and loyalty down the line.

-The business case, competition, and target audience analysis done at the discovery phase of projects facilitate rapid creation of solutions based on market need instead of spending months and wasting money on a potentially stillborn product.
-A prototype built during the discovery phase can provide feedback from real users and investors.
+The business case, competition, and target audience analysis done at the discovery stage facilitate rapid creation of solutions based on market need instead of spending months and wasting money on a potentially stillborn product.
+A prototype built during the discovery phase can provide quick feedback from real users and investors.

 During the project discovery phase, experienced professionals can help define the product’s essential architecture and functionalities to be implemented, laying aside all redundant features.
 After evaluating the product development or extension cost, they can suggest ways to reduce overall expenses and warn of possible hidden costs and risks that might cause over-budgeting.
-The discovery phase deliverables will also help make a stronger presentation for pitching to the board of directors or investors.
+The project discovery phase deliverables will also help make a stronger presentation for pitching to the board of directors or investors.

 A whole team of specialists is involved in the discovery phase, which may include a project manager, solutions architect, designers, and web or mobile developers, as well as AR/VR, IoT, and other tech leads as needed.
-The customer’s role is to give the team all the initial data they need to start the work, answer multiple written questions and participate in frequent strategic calls and other communication, and evaluate the resulting prototype.
+The customer’s role is to give the team all the initial data they need to start the work, answer multiple written questions, participate in strategic calls and other communication, and evaluate the resulting prototype.

 Once the problem has been defined, it gets framed, and the product vision statement is born.